Carlos Santana Player Props: Pirates vs. Mets

 Carlos Santana At The Plate

-- Santana has had an RBI in 20 games this year (36.4%), including six multi-RBI outings (10.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Santana has driven in a run in 20 games this year (35.7%), including six games with more than one RBI (10.7%).
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 19 of 56 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.